Bridges, Barriers and Boundaries: Ensuring Culturally Competent Care

 Recruiting lesbian, gay, bisexual, transgender and ally families as foster parents.

 Foster families are hard to come by.
-According to recent DCF statistics, of the 6,404 children in out of home care in Connecticut, 30% (more than 1,900 children) were living in something other than a family setting group homes, residential facilities, shelters, and other congregate care programs.
+According to recent DCF statistics, of the 6,404 children in out of home care in Connecticut more than 1,900 children were living in something other than a family setting: group homes, residential facilities, shelters, and other congregate care programs.
 There are more than 2 million adults living in Connecticut of those, even conservative estimates would indicate that more than 100,000 adults are gay, lesbian, bisexual or transgender.
-Imagine: If even 2% were recruited as potential foster parents, all of those kids identified above might have loving homes… Obviously foster or adoptive family settings are not appropriate for all of those children.
+Imagine: If even a small percentage were recruited as potential foster parents, many of those kids identified above might have loving homes… Obviously foster or adoptive family settings are not appropriate for all of those children.
 But, couldn’t a significant number benefit from a loving family?
 This workshop explores the questions: So, what’s in the way?
 And what can you as a recruiter or social worker do about it?

 When a Child Comes Out: Providing Culturally Competent Support To Families.